Racegoers soak up the sun at Aintree’s Ladies Day

 Racegoers have donned bright colours and extravagant hats to soak up the sun at Aintree’s Ladies Day.

-About 50,000 people are expected at the Merseyside racecourse for the second day of the Randox Grand National Festival, which is known for its fashion.
+More than 48,000 people descended on the Merseyside racecourse for the second day of the Randox Grand National Festival, which is known for its fashion.

 Punters enjoyed the April sunshine on Friday, which could be the UK’s warmest day of the year so far.